Curriculum Design

 ● Defining course content: concerns selecting and organising the contents of individual courses to ensure they contribute to the overall objectives of the program.

-• o Design a field study (subject area) model which lists the themes and domains which shall be covered by the JP to achieve the target competencies and skills.
+• Design a field study (subject area) model which lists the themes and domains which shall be covered by the JP to achieve the target competencies and skills.

-• o Each partner identifies the courses from the local course offerings that can contribute to identified themes and domains.
+• Each partner identifies the courses from the local course offerings that can contribute to identified themes and domains.
 This can be done by mapping the course catalogue onto the subject area model by each partner.
 The contents and nature of the course (mandatory or optional) as well as prerequisites shall be recorded for each course.

-• o From this map, we can deduce courses which are similar in all (or a subset of partners), the specialties and competencies at each partner as well as constraints to take into consideration (mandatory courses and prerequisites).
+• From this map, we can deduce courses which are similar in all (or a subset of partners), the specialties and competencies at each partner as well as constraints to take into consideration (mandatory courses and prerequisites).
 These observations will be useful when deciding the global structure and organising of the JP.

-• o Determine whether there are any absent courses that may pose a risk to the achievement of the program's overarching learning objectives.
+• Determine whether there are any absent courses that may pose a risk to the achievement of the program's overarching learning objectives.
 Such courses might present opportunities to design joint courses among partners.
 If there are too many of them on a specific theme, integrating a new partner into the consortium with these competencies can be discussed.

-• o Besides courses, it is very important to identify the professors who can contribute to the JP and integrate them in the curriculum design process as early as possible.
+• Besides courses, it is very important to identify the professors who can contribute to the JP and integrate them in the curriculum design process as early as possible.

 ● Choice of the program structure and describing the mobility paths.
 Imagine mobility paths so that students benefit from the excellence and complementary competencies of each partner, with a self-customised program.
-Common JP structures and mobility paths are presented in the next section.
+Common JP structures and mobility paths are presented in the next section below.
 Each has its own advantages and disadvantages and may not be applicable for all JPs.
 The following shall be considered (among others) in the choice of program structure and the potential learning paths:

-• o Mandatory courses and prerequisites: mandatory courses and prerequisites constrains the potential learning paths.
+• Mandatory courses and prerequisites: mandatory courses and prerequisites constrains the potential learning paths.
 All learning paths may not be possible.

-• o Complementarities and expert domain of each partner may help in defining which subset of partners will be the entry institutions and which ones will be the exit institutions.
+• Complementarities and expert domain of each partner may help in defining which subset of partners will be the entry institutions and which ones will be the exit institutions.

-• o Enrollment capacity: The number of students expected in the program may also impact the choice of the program structure depending on how the student flow is expected to be shared in the consortium.
+• Enrollment capacity: The number of students expected in the program may also impact the choice of the program structure depending on how the student flow is expected to be shared in the consortium.

 ● Sequencing and Progression concerns planning the sequence of courses in each semester to ensure a logical and progressive development of knowledge and skills.
 This includes considering prerequisites and the gradual complexity of the material, as well as the specialisations decided previously.